sulu/sulu-docs/bundles/snippet.rst

 Creating a Snippet Template
 ---------------------------

-Creating a snippet Template isn't really different like Page :doc:`templates`.
+Creating a snippet Template isn't really different like Page :doc:`../book/templates`.
 Create a XML File in your `config/template/snippets/` folder like the following example

 .. note::